The Problem With Company Vehicles

 Each year, distracted driving claims as many lives as drunk driving.
-Given that company vehicles make up nearly half of all registered cars, it’s no wonder that a large portion of distracted driving crashes are caused by negligent employees.
+Given that company vehicles make up nearly half of all registered cars, it’s no wonder that a large portion of distracted driving crashes is caused by negligent employees.
 The longer someone is behind the wheel, the more likely they are to engage in distracted driving.
 That puts those driving company vehicles for up to 10 hours each day at an extremely high risk of indulging a distraction.

 Whether the distraction is texting or taking a call from their supervisor, sending a notification, noisy passengers, or becoming bored behind the wheel, drivers of company vehicles must remain vigilant and constantly aware of their surroundings, especially when they’re operating larger vehicles like buses or construction vehicles.

 Negligent or uncaring management is arguably one of the biggest contributing causes of company vehicle accidents.
 When employee drivers feel intense pressure to perform, they’re more likely to make a mistake.

 For example, Amazon’s delivery drivers are tasked with delivering 99.9% of packages on a strict timetable.
 Many delivery drivers report that they’re unable to take lunch, bathroom breaks, or even refill their gas due to the aggressive time constraints.
 This means many of them to fall behind and playing a reckless game of catch-up after stopping at a red light or waiting for a pedestrian to cross at a stop sign.
 Because of this failure in supervision, Amazon’s company vehicles have been involved in thousands of accidents and have caused more than a dozen fatalities.